-A classification of asset management (AM) distinguishes at first time-based and activity-based AM.
+A classification of AM distinguishes at first time-based and activity-based AM.

-The further subdivision of time-based asset management includes the:
+The further subdivision of time-based AM includes the:

-- Mid-term (ranging a few months and involves optimal scheduling of equipment maintenance and allocation of available resources with the aim to expand life span of existing facilities through proper maintenance), and short-term (categorized into operational asset management (daily and weekly) and
+- Mid-term (ranging a few months and involving the optimal scheduling of equipment maintenance and allocation of available resources with the aim of expanding the life span of existing facilities through proper maintenance), and short-term (categorised into operational asset management (daily and weekly).

 - Real-time asset management (outage management).
-Operational asset management aims at minimizing risks involved with assets, both physical and financial, due to load demand and hourly prices.
+Operational asset management aims to minimise risks involved with assets, both physical and financial, due to load demand and hourly prices.
 Real-time asset management is also called the asset outage management and is based on contingency analysis which assesses the effect of unexpected outages.

-The second activity-based category is split into technical-, economic-, and societal-asset management.
-Technical-AM deals with ageing, insulation and other physical conditions of assets.
-Socioeconomic analysis consider economic features (how AM would be influenced by financial constraints) and assess the impact on society (that could be considered at large including environmental impacts: e.g. impact of a failure and of leak of SF6).
+The second activity-based category is split into technical-, economic- and societal-asset management.
+Technical AM deals with ageing, insulation and other physical conditions of assets.
+Socioeconomic analysis consider economic features (how AM would be influenced by financial constraints) and assesses the impact on society (that could be considered at large including environmental impacts: e.g. the impact of a failure and leak of SF6).

 The distinction between maintenance and renewal action induces the difference between the corrective (carried out after failures occur) and preventive maintenance (carried out before failures occur).